isomerpages/moe-navalbasesec/_student-development/Student Leadership/Student Leadership Opportunities.md

 * Aesthetics ambassadors
 * Peer support leaders
 * Cyberwellness ambassadors
+* Reading ambassadors

 The class committee members work closely with the respective Student Council Boards in the planning and implementation of classroom activities for their classmates.